-When collaboration participants receive copied feature layers, the properties and behaviors described below apply.
+When collaboration participants receive copied feature layers and feature layer views, the properties and behaviors described below apply.

 Editing is disabled on feature layer items received in a collaboration because synchronization is one way only; edits are only synchronized from the sending organization to participants.
 For this reason, it is recommended that you not enable editing on the layer in the participant organization or create editable views (if the participant is an ArcGIS Online organization) from these feature layers to support editing workflows in the participant organization.
 Edits made to the same feature in the host and participant organizations are overwritten in the layer in the participant organization during sync.

 Enable editor tracking on feature layer items before sending them to participating organizations.
 When the data is first copied to the receiving organizations, editor tracking values are reset.
 Editor tracking dates are set to the current timestamp in UTC, and creators and editors are set to the publishing user.
 Date, creator, and editor values are reset because this reflects when and who created the layer in the receiving organization.
 When syncing, the editor tracking dates from the sending organization are preserved.
-Therefore, from the time the data is shared, the layer in the receiving organization contains the dates that the edits were made in the sending organization.
+Therefore, from the time the data is shared, the created layer in the receiving organization contains the dates that the edits were made in the sending organization.
 Creator and editor values for insert and update operations synced into the receiving organization are set to the publishing user from when the feature layer was copied.